-Table \ref{TB: Notations} contains important notation and hyperparameters for quick reference.
-The \textit{random walk} on hypergraph with edge-dependent vertex weights was proposed in \cite{DBLP:conf/icml/ChitraR19}.
+The \textit{random walk} on EDVW hypergraph was proposed in \citep{DBLP:conf/icml/ChitraR19}.
 Intuitively, at time $t$, a random walker at vertex $u$ will first pick an edge $e$ incident to $u$ with the probability $\frac{\omega(e)}{d(u)}$, then pick a vertex $v$ from the picked edge $e$ with the probability $\frac{\gamma_e(v)}{\delta(e)}$, and finally move to vertex $v$ at time $t+1$.
-Define the \textit{transition matrix} $P$ to be a $|\cm{V}| \times |\cm{V}|$ matrix with entries $P_{u, v}$ to be the transition probability from $u$ to $v$.
+We can define the \textit{transition matrix} $P$ to be a $|\cm{V}| \times |\cm{V}|$ matrix with entries $P_{u, v}$ to be the transition probability from $u$ to $v$ as follows.

-\begin{definition} \cite{DBLP:conf/icml/ChitraR19} (Hypergraph random walk).
+\begin{definition} \citep{DBLP:conf/icml/ChitraR19} (Hypergraph random walk).
 A \textit{random walk} on a hypergraph with edge-dependent vertex weights $\cm{H} = (\cm{V}, \cm{E}, \omega, \gamma)$ is a Markov Chain on $\cm{V}$ with transition probabilities

 $P$ can be written in matrix form as $P = D_\cm{V}^{-1}WD_\cm{E}^{-1}R$ and it has row sum of 1.
 (Proof in Appendix \ref{pf: prs}) \end{definition}